athomasq/athomasq.github.io/navigation/blog.md

 - Say no to good ideas, so that you can work on great ideas
 - Prioritize ruthlessly
 - Avoid distractions and "shiny new toys"
-- Double down on what you do well
+- Lean into what you do well
+- It's very hard to do multiple things well in parallel
-- Don't diversify or parallelize too soon - find one thing that works and just keep doing it
+- Don't diversify too soon - if you find something that works, just keep doing it
 - Don't optimize or automate too soon - do things that don't scale
 - Learn to tune out all the noise, hype and nonsense
 - Consistency of effort has a huge compounding effect over time